memgraph/docs/docs/reference-guide/replication.md

 SET REPLICATION ROLE TO MAIN;
 ```

-If the original instance was still alive when you promoted a new MAIN you need
+If the original instance was still alive when you promoted a new MAIN, you need
-to manually resolve any conflicts and manage replication.
+to resolve any conflicts and manage replication manually.

-If you demote the new MAIN instance back to REPLICA role it will not retrieve
+If you demote the new MAIN instance back to the REPLICA role, it will not retrieve
 its original function.
 You need to drop it from the MAIN and register it again.

 If the crashed MAIN instance goes back online, it cannot reclaim its previous